pokt-network/poktroll/docusaurus/docs/protocol/upgrades/upgrade_procedure.md

 poktrolld tx authz exec $PATH_TO_UPGRADE_TRANSACTION_JSON --from=pnf
 ```

-If the transaction has been accepted, upgrade plan can be viewed with this command:
+If the transaction has been accepted, the upgrade plan can be viewed with this command:

 ```bash
 poktrolld query upgrade plan